 What makes our A-level programme different from that of conventional schools is that we incorporate a lot of exam preparation by teaching past-paper sessions right up to exam time.
 We are not happy to merely complete the syllabus and set a couple of mock exams; we want our students to be as well prepared as possible for the exams.

 Our A-level programme is taught at Kifisia over a 32 week period starting around mid-September each year.
 At IMS premises in Leoforos Kifisias in Halandri the same course is taught over 60 weeks (two-year course).
 We offer live classes both in a physical class and online so students can study from home.
 Further Mathematics is offered only online.
 The courseload is a total of 4 teaching hours per subject per week shared between two class sessions.
 Class schedule is finalised in early September each year but, in general, classes start at 4:30 pm on weekdays and are organised so that each AS-level is taught once per week and each full A-level is taught twice per week.

 We believe that students should be happy with the teaching they receive.
 Unfortunately in most schools teaching is experienced only after students commit themselves to the school.
 What makes things worse is that students are obliged to take on the entire parcel of teachers that comes with a school.
-All this is now changing because with online classes you can switch from one shcool to another in a few seconds and, unlike the IB, you don't have to do all your A-levels at the same school.
+All this is now changing with online classes which are becoming commonplace.
+You can switch from one shcool to another in a few seconds and, unlike the IB, you don't have to do all your A-levels at the same school.
 With our classes being in the afternoon we hope there will be no timetable conflict and being able to evaluate the teaching before committing yourself to the course is something we prize so you can try to our classes to see if they suit you - but please do so before the summer because we no longer have classes running after the end of May.
 Get in touch with Popi Dimitroglou on +30-2105243600 or send an email to email@example.com to get to try any of our courses.

 A-levels or IB?
 Which one is better?
 Read a comparison